Senior Living Myths May Be Keeping You from Living a Rewarding Life

 Myth #4: I won’t be able to engage in my favorite hobbies

 Senior living communities have a large roster of daily activities, from exercise classes to book clubs to cooking classes to game and movie nights.
 Many communities also provide a P-Patch for garden enthusiasts.
 Not only can you continue enjoying your favorite hobbies, a senior living community provides the opportunity to learn something new!
-If you have a hobby or interest that isn’t offered in a community that you would like to continue pursuing, you can often start a club or join a committee to provide recommendations.
+If you have a hobby or interest that isn’t offered in a community that you would like to continue pursuing, like playing a game app that pay real money, you can often start a club or join a committee to provide recommendations.
 Many senior living communities have resident committees to provide input on everything from activities to menus.

 Myth #5: I can’t bring my pet